 It is also essential to look at how the prosecutor determined the value of the property that is the subject of the theft.
 Very often, the value is less then what is alleged by the prosecutor.
 The defense should be prepared to challenge the value with their independent evidence and show that the value is actuality lower than what the prosecutor has alleged in the charging instrument.
 The value can be the difference between a misdemeanor and a felony conviction.

 “Necessity” is an affirmative defense to the commission of any crime.
 In asserting this defense, the defendant would argue that while he knowingly engaged in the prohibited conduct, the purpose of his doing so was necessary to prevent a harm worse than the harm caused by his violation of the law.
 An example of this would be a mother stealing milk or food to feed her child because the child was hungry, and she did not have the money to buy food to feed him.

 The prosecutor does not have to negate the existence of an affirmative defense.
 It is up to the defense attorney to put on evidence that the crime was committed out of necessity so that this affirmative defense can be presented in the charge to the jury.

 These are just a few of the many possible defenses we may be able to argue on your behalf.
-Give us a call to schedule a free consultation where we will learn the specific details of your case, help you understand possible outcomes, and begin developing reasonable defenses on your behalf.
+Give us a call to schedule a consultation with a theft lawyer in Tyler, TX.
+We will learn the specific details of your case, help you understand possible outcomes, and begin developing reasonable defenses on your behalf.